 - artificial or natural flavorings that are often in store-bought chips?

-Well, for years I have been trying to find a recipe for chocolate or carob chips that would work.
+For years I tried to find a recipe for chocolate or carob chips that would work.

-Thanks to the basics from a fellow blogger who writes about special diets, I finally have a winner!
+Thanks to the basics from a fellow blogger who writes about special diets, I finally have a recipe for homemade chocolate chips.

 This week on Maundy Thursday, I thought I’d make a dessert to take to our church’s Passover Seder so that my family would have a healthy dessert alternative.
 Well, the cookies that I tried from Affairs of Living’s site didn’t turn out so great (though the other kids at our table surprised me by eating a number of them and to be fair, I did alter the original recipe a bit due to dietary restrictions), but the chips sure were a success.
 I’ll have to make another go at the cookies another time.